-- Keynote speech at the Australia and New Zealand Criminology Society meeting in February 2005
+- Keynote speech at the Australia and New Zealand Criminology Society, February 2005

-- Following 100 women for three years as they rebuild lives after doemstic violence
+- Following 100 women for three years as they rebuild lives after domestic violence

 - Briefing documents on violence and mental health

 Professor of Sexualised Violence